US Orders Only: $9.95 Flat Rate

 Nailing

-By nailing the individual external boards to the internal wall studs, a building develops its own character.
-It only takes a few minutes to nail the boards to develop this character.
-Nailing is performed by placing a scale ruler was placed along one board of scribed wood.
-Every two scale feet (assuming framing of 24” on center), we nailed the board with the point of a very sharp pencil or awl.
-The nailing process is primarily to mark the board with the sharp point and leave a small depression.
+Nailed is performed by placing a scale ruler along one board of scribed wood.
+For every two scale feet (assuming framing of 24” on center), we nailed the board with the point of a very sharp pencil or awl.
+The nailingprocess primarily marks the board with a sharp point and leaves a slight depression.

-After this a straight edge was placed at the bottom of the scribed wood and an architect’s triangle was butted up against it on the top of the scribed wood with one leg at a 90⁰ angle to the scribed boards.
-Line the angle up with one of the previously made nail marks and nail the rest of the boards.
-Make sure the nailing is not in a prefect straight line as no one nails perfectly straight.
-Also, make sure you nail around windows and doors, even if they are not at 24”.
-Remember you are simulating the nailing into the building framing so wherever there is internal framing, there would be a nail securing the external boards… To enhance the nailing, a stain or a wash can help define the nail marks.
+After this, a straight edge was placed at the bottom of the scribed wood, and an architect’s triangle was butted up against it on the top of the scribed wood with one leg at a 90⁰ angle to the scribed boards.
+Line the angle with one of the previously made nail marks and nail the other boards.
+Ensure the nailing is not in a perfectly straight line, as no one's nails are perfectly straight.
+Also, ensure you nail around windows and doors, even if they are not at 24”.
+Remember you are simulating the nailing into the building framing, so wherever there is internal framing, there would be a nail securing the external boards…

 Replaced Boards in the Wood Walls